eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

 {% endraw %}
 {% endhighlight %}

-The above snippet invokes code paths that use constructs like `std::uninitialized_fill` (which uses placement new), `std::move_if_noexcept` (which uses SFINAE), implementation of random access iterator and tag dispatching.
+These few lines invoke code paths that use constructs like `std::uninitialized_fill` (which uses placement new), `std::move_if_noexcept` (which uses SFINAE), implementation of random access iterator and tag dispatching.
-Nevertheless, the API that is exposed is easy to use and understood by the beginner.
+None of these are simple constructs, nevertheless, the API that is exposed is easy to use and understood by the beginner.

 I can already hear an argument that there's a difference between "library writers" and "everyone else".
 Maybe GSG should be waived for "library writers" who are expected to be language experts.